-When you use accepted formatting standards in an academic paper it shows you understands the customary practices of the academic community.
+When you use accepted formatting standards in an academic paper, it shows you understand the customary practices of the academic community.
 This is, therefore, a great way of boosting your own academic credentials and credibility.
-By contrast, if you use an unusual, distinctive or non-standard formatting style, it suggests you were not properly tutored by your previous school for college or university-level coursework.
+By contrast, if you use an unusual, distinctive or non-standard formatting style, it suggests you were not properly trained by your previous school to present college or university-level coursework.
 Think about the impact non-standard formatting can have.
 It does not just draw what may prove to be non-positive attention to your work, but your professors might get the impression you are attempting to make a paper look longer.

 Standard rule: You should allow a one-inch margin on all sides of the page in any paper you submit for grading or review.
 You should make this your default setting in MS Word, but if one-and-a-quarter inch margins are required, you will need to alter your default settings.
 Generally speaking, the requirements when determining page length assume margins of one inch.